jfromaniello/passport.socketio/README.md

   var sio = socketIo.listen(webServer);

+  //except for the optional fail and success the parameter object has the
+  //same attribute than the session middleware http://www.senchalabs.org/connect/middleware-session.html

   sio.set("authorization", passportSocketIo.authorize({
-    sessionKey:    'express.sid',      //the cookie where express (or connect) stores its session id.
+    key:    'express.sid',       //the cookie where express (or connect) stores its session id.
-    sessionStore:  mySessionStore,     //the session store that express uses
-    sessionSecret: "my session secret", //the session secret to parse the cookie
+    secret: 'my session secret', //the session secret to parse the cookie
+    store:   mySessionStore,     //the session store that express uses
     fail: function(data, accept) {     // *optional* callbacks on success or fail accept(null, false);             // second param takes boolean on whether or not to allow handshake },